romshark/Go-1-2-Proposal---Immutability/README.md

 - assignments to _immutable_ types
 - calls of methods with a _mutable_ receiver type on _immutable_ types

-It is to be noted, that all proposed changes are fully backwards-compatible and don't require any breaking changes to be introduced to the Go 1.x language specification.
+It is to be noted, that all proposed changes are fully backward-compatible and don't require any breaking changes to be introduced to the Go 1.x language specification.
 Code written in previous versions of Go 1.x will continue to compile and work as usual.